shodanx/Keithley-2450-calibration-tool/README.md

 But calibration of my Keithley 2450 has expired and him show large offset :( A few days ago I received Agilent 34410A from Keysight metrology lab with fresh calibration certificate.
 After a little and very painful thinking, I decided make software for transfer voltage/current calibration from Agilent 34410A to Keithley 2450.

 That software design running on RPi based systems.
-That software based on [url=https://github.com/lxi-tools/liblxi]Liblxi library[/url].
+That software based on [Liblxi](https://github.com/lxi-tools/liblxi) library.

 ## Usage